hughperkins/coriander/README.md

 - `ir-to-opencl` writes the IR as OpenCL

 Recommended generation options:
-- `-devicell-opt inline -devicell-opt mem2reg -devicell-opt instcombine --devicell-opt O2`
+- `--devicell-opt inline --devicell-opt mem2reg --devicell-opt instcombine --devicell-opt O2`

 You can open the `-device.cl` file to look at the OpenCL generated, and compare the effects of different options.